Table of Contents

 Get Your FREE Printable Cheatsheet

 Not all traffic paint is the same, though.
-In fact, there are 3 types of traffic paint that will give you long-lasting results.
-What you will need depends on a few things, so let’s take a look at each one.
+In fact, there are three types of traffic paint that will give you long-lasting results.
+What you will need depends on a few things, so let’s take a look at each of your options.

 2. Water-Based Paint

 As the world becomes more environmentally conscious, there has been a movement against oil-based traffic paint.
-If you live in a state that has banned the use of oil-based products, then you must use water-based paint instead.
+If you live in a state that has banned the use of oil-based products, then you must use water-based road paint parking lot line painting instead.

 3. Oil-Based Pavement Paint